 In determining the annual LTIP grants, the Compensation Committee considers outstanding grants and available grant room within pre-established limits, the Corporation's development to date, the current capital base of the Corporation and the impact to shareholders (dilution), and Compensation Peer Group and market data relating to long-term incentive programs.
-As part of the 2021 engagement of Hugessen, the Compensation Committee reviewed LTIP targets as a percentage of base salary for each of the Named Executives, establishing the following target levels.
+The Compensation Committee established the following LTIP target levels as a percentage of base salary for each of the Named Executives.